BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Expert Rider, Horse Lord, Terror, Woodland Creature.

-Lord of the West — see page 61.
+Lord of the West â€” see page 61.

-Unbending Resolve — *Glorfindel's resistance to dark magics has made him a fierce adversary.
-Even the Lord of the Nazgûl dares not face Glorfindel alone.*
+Unbending Resolve â€” *Glorfindel's resistance to dark magics has made him a fierce adversary.
+Even the Lord of the NazgÃ»l dares not face Glorfindel alone.*

 Glorfindel always counts as having had the Fortify Spirit Magical Power cast upon him.
 This is always in effect, even if his Will is reduced to 0.